Nagahama Castle 長浜城

 Nagahama Castle is easily accessible by train.

 Take the Tokaido Shinkansen to Maibara (just over two hours from Tokyo or about 20 minutes from Kyoto).
-Then take the Hokuriku Line to Nagahama .
-Nagahama Castle is a five-minute walk from Nagahama Station.
+Then take the Hokuriku Main Line to Nagahama .
+Nagahama Castle is a seven-minute walk from Nagahama Station.

 A castle turned museum